WidesVs2/stonks-app-demo/README.md

 Open new JSON file and add a property of "STOCK_API_KEY" with your API key from Alpha vantage.

-## Liscence
+## Licence
-MIT- usage limited to conditions of an MIT Liscence.
+MIT- usage limited to conditions of an MIT Licence.
 Feel free to clone and use as you wish!
 ## Credits
 This app was designed and built by WidesVs2.
 Thanks for checking it out!